sukrutrao/Fast-Dawid-Skene/README.md

 Some parts of the code in [this file](fast_dawid_skene/algorithms.py) are derived from [this implementation](https://github.com/dallascard/dawid_skene), and the original license and copyright notice can be found at the top of the file.

+## Citation
+If the Fast Dawid-Skene / Hybrid algorithms are useful for your research, please cite our paper [2] ([References](#references)).

 ## Acknowledgements
 Parts of the code for the implementation of the algorithms use or derive from code in [this implementation](https://github.com/dallascard/dawid_skene).

 ## References

 1. A. P. Dawid and A. M. Skene.
 1979.
 Maximum Likelihood Estimation of Observer Error-Rates Using the EM Algorithm.
 J. Royal Stat.
 Soc.
 Series C 28, 1 (1979), 20–28.
 2. Vaibhav B Sinha, Sukrut Rao, Vineeth N Balasubramanian.
 Fast Dawid-Skene: A Fast Vote Aggregation Scheme for Sentiment Classification.
-KDD WISDOM 2018.
+In Workshop on Issues of Sentiment Discovery and Opinion Mining (WISDOM) at the ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD) 2018, August 2018.